afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 Some would say that the next step would be decoupling the View itself to become completely ignorant of it's ViewModel and use a Protocols there too.
 It can be done easily if your are using UIKit, although it will require a little more work with SwiftUI.
 Nevertheless, for this case, It's overkill.
 Maybe we can cover that in another post.

 Check out the [final exmaple](https://gist.github.com/afterxleep/2246e5a38ea3704b9f9b866a106b8d8f).
-As everything was done in a Playground, you can paste and try the code in your Mac or iPad and send back any comments and suggestions.
+As everything was done in a Playground, you can paste and try the code in your Mac or iPad.

+Looking forward for your comments and suggestions!